rednafi/stress-test-locust/README.md

 If you're unfamiliar with the terminologies and the generic workflow of writing stress-tests with Locust, it's highly encouraged that you go through the official [documentation](https://docs.locust.io/en/stable/) first.

 **Task:** In Locust, a Task is the smallest unit of a test suite.
 Usually it means, any function or method that is decorated with the `@task` decorator.
 Suppose, you're testing the response of an API that can be accessed via the URL: http://localhost:5000/api.
-You can test it by creating a Task in a User like this:

 **TaskSet:** A TaskSet is a class that establishes a contextual boundary between different groups of Tasks.
 You can essentially group multiple similar Tasks inside a TaskSet.
-Then you use the TaskSets from your User class:
+Then you use the TaskSets from your User class.

 **User:** In Locust, a User is a class that executes the tests either by directly calling the Task methods or via using TaskSets.